 Avoid Sharp Turns and Hooks

-Keep Transitions Short
+Keep Transitions Short (and Uniform)

-Refine your Snapshots
+Refine Your Snapshots

 Try taking Snapshots at different scan positions, and at different angles.
 Part of the joy of using Matterport is that you can experiment indefinitely until you find the exact shot and placement you're looking for.